styladev/oxid/README.md

 ![Install the new module](/readme/0-initial.png)
 2. Activate the new module:
 ![Activate the new module](/readme/1-Activate_1.5.png)
-3. Enter the settings from the previous version
+3. Enter the settings from the previous version:
 ![Enter the settings from the previous version](/readme/2-configure.png)
 4. Check the 'Enable Product API' box (as on screenshot in 4. above):
 5. Deactivate the old modules: